poulor/Med-Manage/README.md

 Doctors can view patient info such as patient's health history, height, weight, etc.

-Doctors can also view there past and future appointments.
+Doctors can also view past and future appointments.

 Receptionists can add new patients, create new appointments and view appointments.

-Patients can view info about the Doctor as well as their own patient info.
+Patients can view info about their Doctor as well as their own patient info.

 ## II ) Supported Mechanics